JOHN FITZHUGH AUCTION RESULTS from the last sale will appear here soon...

 in West London, c.1984-1994, please let me know details, thanks.
 These cards could end up being the rarest modern cards of all.

-FCCM, Football Card Collector Magazine, soon available anew & full of rare gems
+"FCCM issue #34 Football Card Collector Magazine, available & full of rare gems"

 looking into, in the latest FCCM, are the BAB Century Soccer 100 stamps